multiscale-icprai22/main/index.md

 ---
-title:  Optimal Transport and Machine Learning
+title:  Multiscale: learning and analysis of multi* remote sensing images
-description: NeurIPS 2021 Workshop - 13 December 2021
+description: Special Session at ICPRAI'22 in Paris - 1rst June 2022
 ---

 ## About 3